wehs7661/ensemble_md/docs/simulations.rst

 .. _doc_parameters:

-3. Simulation parameters
+3. Input YAML parameters
 ========================
-In the current implementation of the algorithm, 22 parameters can be specified in the input YAML file.
+In the current implementation of the algorithm, 27 parameters can be specified in the input YAML file.
 Note that the two CLIs :code:`run_EEXE` and :code:`analyze_EEXE` share the same input YAML file, so we also include parameters for data analysis here.